If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 And while we can (and do) drool over every option and set available on Material’s site, it’s their Fundamental’s set we felt we had to share.
 The set comes with seven different pieces of kitchenware, ranging from knives and tongs to spoons and spatulas.
 If you were to move to a new home or apartment and could only bring one set of kitchen tools with you, this is the set you’d want.

-BarkBox is a monthly canine subscription box filled with themed all-natural treats, toys and other goodies for your pup.
-It was started in 2012 through the combined efforts of dog enthusiasts Matt Meeker, Carly Strife and Henrik Werdelin.
-They all came together with a passion for dogs and a desire to fill the product discovery gap that they saw in the pet retail market.
+Founded in 2012 through the combined efforts of dog enthusiasts Matt Meeker, Carly Strife, and Henrik Werdelin, BarkBox is a monthly canine subscription box filled with themed all-natural treats, toys and other goodies for your pup.
+All three founders came together with a passion for dogs and a desire to fill the product discovery gap that they saw in the pet retail market.

 Carly Strife is a co-founder of the brand, which has served over two million dogs, supporting a network of pet owners looking for convenience and personalization for their furry friends, and is leading the company’s newest venture, BARK Eats.
 With BarkBox, you choose your dog’s size and subscribe for $22 per month.
 Each month after that, you receive a box with two unique, high-quality toys, a bag of all-natural treats and a specialty chew to match that month’s theme.

 Every parent wants to raise their child in a loving and supporting environment, but having the right tools to meet your child’s needs can be difficult.
 Reading every book on parenting, attending multiple workshops, and meeting with child psychologists is frankly unrealistic for any parent, which is why Jill Li co-founded Parent Lab.
 Along with her partners, including several child specialists, Li helped build Parent Lab, an app that guides parents on dealing with everything from tantrums to ending mealtime battles.